Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Use Access Keys for Programmatic Access (CLI / SDK)
 * Audit permissions of your account with the IAM Credentials Report
 * Never share IAM users & Access Keys
-* Never ever ever store IAM key credentials on any machine but a personal computer or on-premise server
+* Never ever store IAM key credentials on any machine but a personal computer or on-premise server
 * On premise server best practice is to call STS to obtain temporary security credentials

 ### AWS STS – Security Token Service

 * Allows to grant limited and temporary access to AWS resources (up to 1 hour).
+* Credentials include:
+  * AccessKeyId
+  * Expiration
+  * SecretAccessKey
+  * SessionToken
+* Trust policies control who can assume the role
+* Temporary credentials are used with identity federation, delegation, cross-account access, and IAM roles
+* APIs:
-* `AssumeRole`: Assume roles within your account or cross account
+  * `sts:AssumeRole`: Assume roles within your account or cross account
-* `AssumeRoleWithSAML`: return credentials for users logged with SAML
+  * `sts:AssumeRoleWithSAML`: return credentials for users logged with SAML
-* `AssumeRoleWithWebIdentity`
+  * `sts:AssumeRoleWithWebIdentity`
     * return creds for users logged with an IdP (Facebook Login, Google Login, OIDC compatible…)
     * AWS recommends against using this, and using Cognito Identity Pools instead
-* `GetSessionToken`: for MFA, from a user or AWS account root user
+  * `sts:GetSessionToken`: for MFA, from a user or AWS account root user
-* `GetFederationToken`: obtain temporary creds for a federated user
+  * `sts:GetFederationToken`: obtain temporary creds for a federated user
-* `GetCallerIdentity`: return details about the IAM user or role used in the API call
+  * `sts:GetCallerIdentity`: return details about the IAM user or role used in the API call
-* `DecodeAuthorizationMessage`: decode error message when an AWS API is denied
+  * `sts:DecodeAuthorizationMessage`: decode error message when an AWS API is denied

-### AWS Directory Services

-* AWS Managed Microsoft AD
-  * Create your own AD in AWS, manage users locally, supports MFA
-  * Establish “trust” connections with your on-premise AD
-* AD Connector
-  * Directory Gateway (proxy) to redirect to on-premise AD, supports MFA
-  * Users are managed on the on-premise AD
-* Simple AD
-  * AD-compatible managed directory on AWS
-  * Cannot be joined with on-premise AD

-### IAM Summary

-* Users: mapped to a physical user, has a password for AWS Console
-* Groups: contains users only
-* Policies: JSON document that outlines permissions for users or groups
-* Roles: for EC2 instances or AWS services
-* Security: MFA + Password Policy
-* Access Keys: access AWS using the CLI or SDK
-* Audit: IAM Credential Reports & IAM Access Advisor

 ## EC2